Movie Review – Barry Lyndon

 Still, Kubrick’s script is endowed with endless charm, even if the film’s style remains resolutely distant.
 Populated by a plethora of great character actors, Barry Lyndon does not want for a sense of eminence.
 Coupled with the film’s stunning production design, shot across Ireland, England and Europe, as well as a number of stately manors and castles, Barry Lyndon’s inherent beauty is magnified by both excellent actors and terrific locations.
 O’Neal aside, the supporting cast are all terrific – particularly Hardy Kruger, as Captain Potzdorf, who initially harangues Barry, before eventually finding him a job as a spy.
 Notably, Marisa Berenson’s role of the Countess, and of Barry’s eventual wife, is terrific, while Leon Vitali’s performance as Barry’s stepson, Lord Bullingdon, is a genuine highlight of the latter half.

-One thing to note about Barry Lyndon’s style is that Kubrick seemed to favor a frame-pullback style: start the scene with a closeup of a character, and then pull back the frame to reveal the context in which the scene will take place.
+One thing to note about Barry Lyndon’s style is that Kubrick seemed to favour a frame-pullback style: start the scene with a closeup of a character, and then pull back the frame to reveal the context in which the scene will take place.
 This is a constant motif in this film, a departure from the traditional styles the director had employed in his previous films, and I only really noticed it because it’s the style I used while making an amateur film once.

 Barry Lydon’s status within Kubrick’s oeuvre, and in the film world overall, is one that deserves reconsideration.
 Although causal film fans will be suitably appreciative of The Shining or even Full Metal Jacket’s thoroughly captivating energy, many will overlook Barry Lyndon’s charms as both a period drama, and a great film.
-This is a wrong, for Barry Lyndon is a brilliant film, a film of rare beauty, marvelous performances (particularly Ryan O’Neal, as the title character) and a level of technical achievement that remains as captivating now as it did back in 1975.
+This is a wrong, for Barry Lyndon is a brilliant film, a film of rare beauty, marvellous performances (particularly Ryan O’Neal, as the title character) and a level of technical achievement that remains as captivating now as it did back in 1975.
 It’s a film of rare artistry, a magnificent dramatic opus that warrants a more appreciative audience.